 Upcoming events within FORTHEM Alliance

-Selected FORTHEM opportunities in November-December 2025
+Selected FORTHEM opportunities in January 2026

 We have collected here some highlights for the upcoming months.
 All upcoming events can be found in the events calendar on the FORTHEM Alliance website

-Register by 8.1.2026 Horizon Europe Pillar II: Consortia project ideation, proposal development, and application processes - from idea to funding
+Horizon Europe Pillar II: Consortia project ideation, proposal development, and application processes - from idea to funding

 A three-day bootcamp in the winter wonderland of Jyväskylä: workshops, group discussions, seminars, and activities on the theme of developing joint, collaborative consortia project ideas to proposals and funding applications in the Horizon Europe Pillar II programme for 2026 and 2027.